tankado55/Ingegneria-del-software/RobaDaRicordare.md

 Problem: If an application is to be portable, it needs to encapsulate platform dependencies.
 These "platforms" might include: windowing system, operating system, database, etc. Too often, this encapsulation is not engineered in advance, and lots of #ifdef case statements with options for all currently supported platforms begin to procreate like rabbits throughout the code.

-Questo codice disaccoppia il client code scritto nell'interfaccia dal codice della creazione dell'oggetto scritto nelle sottoclassi.
+Questo codice rende indipendente il codice client scritto nell'interfaccia dal codice che si occupa della creazione dell'oggetto, scritto nelle sottoclassi.

 Definizione Factory pattern: Fornisce un interfaccia per creare oggetti, ma lascia alle sottoclassi il compito di decidere quale classe istanziare.